-Our analyses were guided by abduction (Alvesson and Sköldberg 2017), which meant that we continuously oscillated between our data and theoretical concepts.
+Our analyses were guided by abduction (Alvesson and Kaj 2017), which meant that we continuously oscillated between our data and theoretical concepts.
 Each member of the team did a first analysis which was then presented and jointly discussed by the team.
-Guided by our theoretical framework, two core themes with regard to the Kurds' identity construction stood out, namely, inward identity construction consolidating the Kurdish diasporic community and outward identity construction when striving for acceptance for their cause.
-These core themes will be further elaborated and discussed below (see section 5).
+Guided by our theoretical framework, we identified two core themes with regard to the Kurds' identity construction.
+These core themes were inward identity construction consolidating the Kurdish diasporic community and outward identity construction when striving for acceptance of the greater cause: the struggle for a homeland and an independent state.
+We will further elaborate and discuss these core themes below.

-Fieldwork designs are open and responsive to the contingency of the context, which makes research ethics a continual concern (Copland and Creese 2015, Fangen 2010).
+Fieldwork designs are open and responsive to the contingency of the context, which makes research ethics a continual concern (Copland and Creese 2015; Fangen 2010).
 The project has been approved by the Norwegian Centre for Research Data.
 Ethnic, political and religious affiliations are generally regarded as sensitive information, and thus also in this study.
 Both key participants were informed about the aims of the study prior to the data collection and signed forms of consent, including permission to interview and observe them, as well as take pictures of cultural artefacts during the festival.
 This consent was orally renewed during data collection.
-The Kurds participating in the dance performance gave their oral consent through the bilingual assistant to be video recorded.
+The Kurds participating in the dance performance gave their oral consent through the bilingual Kurdish assistant to be video recorded.
 In order to secure confidentiality, we asked both key participants to choose pseudonyms for publication, and we have chosen not to describe the locality of the school in detail.

 Doing research that involves the production of knowledge about Kurds and Kurdistan, the question of independent critical research became particularly important to the study.
-As the Kurdish conflict is highly politicized and conditioned by practices of nation-building, we were aware of the fact that Kurdish nationalists may underplay the ethnic heterogeneity of Kurdistan and that researchers run the risk of being spokesmen of Kurdish nationalism.
+As the Kurdish conflict is highly politicised and conditioned by practices of nation-building, we were aware of the fact that Kurdish nationalists may underplay the ethnic heterogeneity of Kurdistan and that researchers run the risk of being spokesmen of Kurdish nationalism.
 In our study, however, we believe to have accounted for this risk by continuously discussing issues of independence and critical distance when collecting and interpreting the data.
 Moreover, the primary focus of the study has been descriptive, that is to describe the construction of transnational diasporic identities at a school festival, using the Kurdish participants as an example.
-This implies that questions of whether Kurdistan should be recognized as an independent entity lies beyond the scope of this article.
+This implies that questions of whether Kurdistan should be recognised as an independent entity lies beyond the scope of this article.

-Restructuring a Collective Memory
+Restructuring a collective memory

 In this part of the study, we focus on the constructions of parents' identity at the multicultural school festival.
 More specifically, we identify how the Kurds at the festival contributed to the creation of a collective memory which took form as an inward and outward construction of identity among the participants.
-As emphasized in the elaboration on diasporic identities, experiences of exile, dispersion and loss are often a resource for mobilization.
-According to Cohen (2008, 17), the tension between national, transnational and ethnic identities often makes the diasporic identity a creative one.
-To recognize the "positive virtues of retaining a diasporic identity" (Cohen 2008, 7) will thus be to draw attention to how the Kurdish diaspora mobilizes a collective identity by restoring fragmented memories.
+As emphasised in the elaboration on diasporic identities, experiences of exile, dispersion, and loss are often a resource for mobilisation.
+According to Cohen (2008, 17), the tension between national, transnational, and ethnic identities often makes the diasporic identity a creative one.
+To recognise the 'positive virtues of retaining a diasporic identity' (Cohen 2008, 7) will thus be to draw attention to how the Kurdish diaspora mobilises a collective identity by restoring fragmented memories.